Today I am Fervor

 Honestly, the apocalypse had been dreadful.

 Not just dreadful with the multiple mutating viruses and the earthquakes and dead crops and the fire tornados and the crazy bunker people and the evolved rats with the revengeful pigeons and of course the new volcanos.
-And then the bunker people being driven out of said bunkers by the evolved rats and then the revengeful pigeons taking taking out said vengeance on the emerging populace and what not…
+And then the bunker people being driven out of said bunkers by the evolved rats and then the revengeful pigeons taking out said vengeance on the emerging populace and what not…

 But also because it had become dreadfully boring.